 - A year-end celebration to honor participants’ journeys and explore ways to continue advocacy for equitable access to outdoor spaces.

 Hikes are accessible, casual, and held rain or shine.
 For those needing extra support, transportation is provided.
 There’s no cost to join, and participants are encouraged to engage in whatever way feels comfortable, whether hiking the trails or simply enjoying the base camp.
+While all are welcome to participate, the programming is intended to reach and support those more impacted by nature deprivation.

 Join the Movement